blaise82/blaise82/README.md

 - 👨🏽‍💻 I’m currently working as a Full-Stack Developer.
 - 🌱 I’m currently learning Unit-Testing and TypeScript.
 <!--- 🤔 I’m looking for help for my future MERN projects.-->
-- 💬 Ask me about anything related to JS, React(js,netive), Redux, Firebase, designing.(After googling it 😜😌)
+- 💬 Ask me about anything related to JS, React(js,native), Redux, Firebase, designing.(After googling it 😜😌)
 <!--- ⚡️ Fun-Fact: I sleep at 6am 🙃. -->
 - 🎿 Hobbies other than coding : Reading blogs or about History ,Movies, Sports , Playing games.
 - 📫 How to reach me: iza.blaise@gmail.com